Saint Catherine of Alexandria Parish Church (Porac): History

-As early as 1594, Porac have had an established convent with the right to vote in the provincial meetings.
+As early as 1594, Porac had an established convent with the right to vote in the provincial meetings.
 Despite this, services done by the convent of Porac had been either suspended or annexed to other convents like Lubao and Bacolor, possibly due to lack of resources and/or attacks from the Zambals, an indigenous group living in the areas near the Zambales mountain ranges.
 Documents, however, give hints of possible construction periods in Porac.
 In 1710 and 1722, the convent was relieved from paying its rent to the San Agustin Monastery in Manila.

 On September 31, 1734, the convent received permission from the Provincial Fathers to use the funds of the convent to build a church.
 The first masonry church of Porac may have been finished around this time with Fathers Manuel Obregon and Nicolas Mornier responsible for its construction.

-The 18th-century church may have sustained severe damages from the 1863 earthquake because according to records, Father Isidro Bernardo laid the foundations of a new stone church sometime in 1872 and was characterized as having three naves and one transept.
+The 18th-century church may have sustained severe damage from the 1863 earthquake because according to records, Father Isidro Bernardo laid the foundations of a new stone church sometime in 1872 and was characterized as having three naves and one transept.
 The said structure was renovated a couple of times since its erection: by Father Esteban Ibeas, parish priest of Santa Rita, in 1877; and in 1880 by Father Galo de la Galle.

 In recent years, much renovations have been executed on the church, especially notable of these are the new naves and transept, which no longer bears any trace of the original stone used in the 19th century.
 The church and convent were heavily damaged during World War II.
 Father Daniel Castrillo, the last Augustinian priest of the parish, had the church reinforced with concrete, made other restorations and rebuilt the convent.
 In the 1980s, the nave and transept of the church were torn down to make the more spacious church seen today.

 2019 Luzon earthquake

-On April 22, 2019, a 6.1 magnitude earthquake struck the island of Luzon in the Philippines, leaving at least 18 dead, three missing and injuring at least 256 others.
+On April 22, 2019, a 6.1 magnitude earthquake struck the island of Luzon, leaving at least 18 dead, three missing and injuring at least 256 others.
 Despite the epicenter being in Zambales, most of the damage to infrastructure occurred in the neighboring province of Pampanga, which suffered damage to 29 buildings and structures, including churches.

-During the 2019 Luzon earthquake, the church suffered heavy damage when rubble from the bell tower fell on the nave of the church.
-Only the ground level of the four-story bell tower is left standing.
+During the earthquake, the church suffered heavy damage when rubble from the bell tower fell on the nave of the church.
+Only the ground level of the four-story bell tower was left standing.